COBRA Alternatives: Know Your Coverage Options

 COBRA coverage lasts 18 months for most workers and up to 36 months after certain events like the death of a covered employee, per the U.S. Department of Labor.
 You pay the full premium plus up to a 2% administrative fee, which totals up to 102% of the plan cost.

-• COBRA coverage mirrors your previous employer plan, including the same doctors, hospital networks, copays and deductibles.
+• COBRA keeps you on your previous employer's plan, with the same doctors, hospital networks, copays and deductibles.

-• You have 60 days from the date of the qualifying event to elect COBRA.
+• The election window is 60 days from the qualifying event date.

-• COBRA does not cover life insurance or disability benefits.
+• COBRA does not include life insurance or disability benefits.

 Jump to: What Are the Alternatives to COBRA Insurance?